 3. Then, you will be asked to complete a Clinical personality test to ensure no personality issues that might hinder your performance as a firefighter.

-FRV's verbal test is designed to measure your ability to use the English language. in your Pearson's VUE verbal test you will have a list of verbal test questions to complete in a given time.
+FRV's verbal test is designed to measure your ability to use the English language.
+In your Pearson's VUE verbal test you will have a list of verbal test questions to complete in a given time.
 The timer is set for the entire test.
 The verbal test question style typically includes pairs of words that are associated in some way (i.e. an analogy) and a list of options.
 Your task is to select which of the options is most like the given word association.

-Let’s look at an example:
+Let’s look at a typical verbal reasoning test example:

 Cane : walk, as eyeglasses ?